-As of July 1, The Dalí Museum in St. Pete has officially reopened to visitors, inviting you to again experience the awe-inspiring surrealist works of Spanish artist Salvador Dalí.
+The Dalí Museum in St. Pete invites guests to experience the awe-inspiring surrealist works of Spanish artist Salvador Dalí.

 The spacious outdoor garden, waterfront setting, artful café and impressive collection make for an awesome day date sure to spark creativity and connection.
 Let our guide below inspire your next adventure to this fabulous museum right here in Tampa Bay.

 Explore the Galleries